Lycoming County two new COVID-19 cases

 *NE – Nearly 6 percent of cases in April to over 16 percent of cases so far in July;

-NW – Nearly 7 percent of cases in April to nearly 12 percent of cases so far in July; and
+*NW – Nearly 7 percent of cases in April to over 13 percent of cases so far in July; and

 *SC – Approximately 7 percent of cases in April to nearly 13 percent of cases so far in July.